neslihanaydin/MultimediaWebDevelopment/README.md

 - About me, Favorites sections added.
 - Comment section has created on the home page.
 - Footer, header, navigation bar added.
+- Page Storage has been used in the comment section.

 #Resume Page
 - Resume has created with table elements